• Skip to primary navigation

 Instructions

-• Next, spread the mushrooms on a rimmed baking sheet.
+Arranging the coated mushrooms on the baking sheet.

-Sauteed shiitake mushrooms served on a white plate with a fork.
+The mushrooms are served on a white plate.

 Serving Suggestions